 Atlas of Remote Islands (Fifty Islands I Have Never Set Foot on and Never Will)

-And no worries that “Atlas of Remote Islands (Fifty Islands I Have Never Set Foot on and Never Will)” will be showing up on legions of gift lists.
+No worries that “Atlas of Remote Islands: Fifty Islands I Have Never Set Foot on and Never Will” will be showing up on gift lists.
 Though published by Penguin, the biggest recognition the book has received to date is its selection as the German Book Office’s Book of the Month.
 The author, Judith Schalansky, is a German designer and novelist whose last book was Fraktur Mon Amour, a study of the Nazis’ favorite typeface.
 [To buy “Atlas of Remote Islands” from Amazon, click here.]

 Schalansky got interested in maps and atlases for the most personal of reasons.
 She was born in East Berlin; when she was 10, East and West Germany merged, “and the country I was born in disappeared from the map.”
 With that, she lost interest in political maps and became fascinated with the basic building blocks of Earth’s land masses: physical topography.